ektogamat/R3F-Ultimate-Lens-Flare/README.md

 # Can you leave a star please?

-Would be really appreciated if you are willing to give me a star here on GitHub 🎉 or buy me a coffee ☕ https://www.buymeacoffee.com/andersonmancini.
-The money will be used to produce more content about threejs or to buy new courses.
+I genuinely appreciate your support!
+If you're willing to show your appreciation, you can <strong>give me a star on GitHub 🎉 </strong>or consider buying a coffee to support my development at https://www.buymeacoffee.com/andersonmancini.
+The funds received will be utilized to create more valuable content about Three.js and invest in acquiring new courses.
+Thank you for your consideration!

 # Credits